 It is the policy of Pathways Vermont that all employees and applicants shall receive equal consideration and treatment in employment without regard to race, color, religion, ancestry, national origin, veteran status, age, sex, marital status, sexual orientation, gender identification, or disability.
 Pathways Vermont is committed to a diverse workplace that reflects the communities we serve, and is particularly interested in receiving applications from a broad spectrum of people including people with military experience, individuals with disabilities, and people of color.

 The Role: Service Coordinators are members of the interdisciplinary team who provide flexible, compassionate, community based services that are designed to promote the stability, recovery, and community reintegration of individuals who experience mental health challenges, histories of homelessness, and may also have challenges around substance use.
-Service Coordinators function as integral members of Pathways’ Assertive Community Treatment (ACT) team which utilizes an interdisciplinary staff to serve a combined caseload of clients and communicates with community partners.
-Ideally, a Service Coordinator will bring a background in a particular speciality (e.g. employment services, nursing, wellness/life skills, peer substance abuse support, benefits coordination, art therapy, etc.) and in this way can function as a Specialist on the ACT Team.
+Service Coordinators function as integral members of Pathways’ Assertive Community Treatment (ACT) Team which utilizes an interdisciplinary staff to serve a combined caseload of clients and communicates with community partners.
+Ideally, a Service Coordinator will bring a background in a particular speciality (e.g. employment services, nursing, wellness/life skills, peer substance use support, benefits coordination, art therapy, etc.) and in this way can function as a Specialist on the ACT Team.

 Serves: Windham County Part Time